nicasalazar/4640-trfrm/README.md

 terraform init
 ```
 4. This will create a new .terraform and a .terraform_loc.hcl folder in your directory

+### Adding Configurations to main.tf File
-5. Edit you main.tf file again and add the configuration for your ssh key and digital ocean project
+1. Edit you main.tf file again and add the configuration for your ssh key and digital ocean project

 ```bash
 data "digitalocean_ssh_key" "my_ssh_key" {